kristianmandrup/rules-applier/README.md

 ## Static rule application

+Rules that can be applied on application load.
+Rules that always have the same effect.
+Rules which are not dependant on the access request, ie. rule functions which don't take an `access-request` as an argument.

 ### Static Applier

-The `StaticApplier` is used to apply static rules that always return the same permission result with no concern for the access request.
+The `StaticApplier` is used to apply static rules that always return the same permission result with no concern for the `access-request`.

 ```js
 staticApplier = new StaticApplier(executionContext, rules)